Clubs and Groups

 The Falcon Vision - Gina Aubin/Joy Dustin The Falcon Vision is Bow High School’s student literary publication.
-It is published three times a year by students and includes poems, stories, pictures, articles, and drawings.
+It is published multiple times a year by students and includes poems, stories, photographs, articles, and artwork.
 The goal of The Falcon Vision is to shine the spotlight on great writing and artwork produced at BHS.
-The club will meet the first and third Wednesday of every month during break in Room 2216.
+The club will meet the first and third Tuesday of every month during flex in Room 1311.

-Venturing Crew – Amanda Guilbert, Drew Groves and Kathy Veilleux: Meet Tuesdays and Thursdays during advisory.
+Adventure Club – Mr. Groves and Mrs. Veilleux: When we meet, it will be on a Wednesday during Flex.
 Lots accomplished in our short meetings!!
 Venturing is a combination of an outing club and environmental service club.
 We would like to plan an activity at least once each quarter.
-See Mrs. Guilbert or Mr. Groves for information, or email them: KVeilleux@bownet.org or DGroves@bownet.org
+See Mrs. Veilleux or Mr. Groves for information, or email them: KVeilleux@bownet.org or DGroves@bownet.org